julian-klode/lingolang/docs/abstract-interpreter.md

 1. Assign statements: `a := b` and `a = b` (the former defines the variable if not defined in the current block)
 2. Declaration statement: `var a = b`, `var a` (the latter creates zero values)

-Both of them share most of the implementation in the form of two functions: `defineOrAssign` which handles a single LHS and a single RHS, and `defineOrAssignMany` which takes care of defining or assigning multiple (or zero) RHS to one or more LHS values.
+Both of them share most of the implementation in the form of two functions: `defineOrAssign` which handles a single LHS expression[^lhs-expression] and a single RHS permission, and `defineOrAssignMany` which takes care of defining or assigning multiple (or zero) RHS to one or more LHS values.

 The function `defineOrAssign` is the core function responsible for evaluating definitions and assignment.
 The function starts by checking that the left-hand side is an identifier and defining it as necessary (or, if the identifier is `_`, by returning).
 Afterwards it evaluates the left-hand side (which is now defined), and then performs a move-or-copy from the right permission to the left.